 Comprehensive Hematology, Immunology and Infectious Disease Program (CHIIP)

-The Comprehensive Hematology, Immunology and Infectious Disease Program (CHIIP) at Vanderbilt brings together expert physicians from multiple specialties to treat children with rare disorders of the immune and blood systems.
+The Comprehensive Hematology, Immunology and Infectious Disease Program (CHIIP) at Monroe Carell brings together expert physicians from multiple specialties to treat children with rare disorders of the immune and blood systems.
 We know your child’s condition may be rare, complex, difficult to treat and lacking a diagnosis.
 You deserve a team of diverse physicians to care for your family.

 In the CHIIP clinic your child will visit with one or more providers in diverse areas including immunology, hematology, infectious disease, oncology and bone marrow transplant during one clinic appointment in one patient room.
 This collaborative care will ensure your child receives the best and most up-to-date evaluation and treatment in a single, convenient appointment.